-Day 1' difference
+'Day 1' difference

-Where the transaction price in a non-active market is different from the fair value from other observable current market transactions in the same instrument or based on a valuation technique whose variables include only data from observable market, the Trust Corporation, on behalf of the unitholders, recognizes the difference between the transaction price and fair value (a 'Day 1' difference) in the statement of comprehensive income in 'Other income', unless it qualifies for recognized in the statement of comprehensive income the transaction price used is based of inputs which are not observable, the difference between the transaction price and model value is only recognized in the statement of comprehensive income when the inputs become observable or when the instrument is derecognized.
+Where the transaction price in a non-active market is different from the fair value from other observable current market transactions in the same instrument or based on a valuation technique whose variables include only data from observable market, the Trust Corporation, on behalf of the unitholders, recognizes the difference between the transaction price and fair value (a 'Day 1' difference) in the statement of comprehensive income in 'Other income', unless it qualifies for recognizion as some other type of asset.
+In cases where the transaction price used is based of inputs which are not observable, the difference between the transaction price and model value is only recognized in the statement of comprehensive income when the inputs become observable or when the instrument is derecognized.
 For each transaction, the Trust Corporation, on behalf of the unitholders, determines the appropriate method of recognizing the 'Day 1' difference.